chartmann1590/VowVault/README.md

 - Built with love for couples everywhere
 - Inspired by the joy of wedding celebrations
 - Thanks to all contributors
+- Special thanks to the Flask and Python communities

 ---